EventStore/documentation/docs/clients/grpc/authentication.md

 ```
 :::

-### Connect to EventStoreDB using an x.509 certificate
+### Connect to KurrentDB using an x.509 certificate

-To connect to EventStoreDB using an x.509 certificate, you need to provide the
+To connect to KurrentDB using an x.509 certificate, you need to provide the
 certificate and the private key to the client.
 If both username/password and
 certificate authentication data are supplied, the client prioritizes user
 credentials for authentication.
 The client will throw an error if the